marija-vukic/power-outage-analysis/README.md

 Next, we want to grap a better understanding of our data throughout visualizations that give us insights into different data distributions and relationships between different variables in our data set.

 ### Univariate Analysis
-1. First we analyze the distributions of power outages across both climate and NERC regions.
+1.First we analyze the distributions of power outages across both climate and NERC regions.
 <iframe
   src="assets/number_of_power_outages_comparison.html"
   width="800"